Ever since Joseph Burnett’s first capital gift to create St. Mark’s School in 1865, the School has benefited from the generosity of its supporters.

 - An increase of the endowment — potentially for student financial aid and faculty support — to allow less dependence on tuition increases.

-To discuss capital giving, please contact Stephanie Katz, Executive Director of Advancement.
+To discuss capital giving, please contact Rita Kincaid, Director of Major and Principal Gifts.